Skip To Main Content

 How to Apply to an Independent School

-Five things to know about the 2024–2025 private school admission season
+Five things to know about the 2025–2026 private school admission season.

-Between the two of us, we have helped families through the independent school admissions process for more than 20 years.
-Choosing the right school for your student is a big decision, and we love assisting families with this decision and the process of applying to private schools.
-Whether your family is new to independent schools or this is a re-application year for your student, here are five things to know about applying to independent schools in the greater Seattle area during this school year.
+Whether your family is new to independent schools, or this is a re-application year for your student, here are five things to know about applying to independent schools in the greater Seattle area during this admission season.

 Informational sessions and tours are not always tied to physical spaces and time.
-Most Seattle-area independent schools are offering both in-person and virtual tours.
-For example, families interested in checking out the UPrep campus can watch the University Prep 360° Virtual Campus Tour here.
-Families can find also find out about info sessions on the events section of our admission page, or sign up for in-person open houses through Ravenna.
-UPrep is hosting an in-person open house for prospective Middle School students and their parents/guardians from 2:00 – 4:00 p.m. on Saturday, October 21, 2023,and an in-person open house for prospective Upper School students and their parents/guardians from 2:00 – 4:00 p.m. on Saturday, November 4, 2023.
+Most Seattle-area independent schools offer both in-person and virtual tours.
+For example, families interested in checking out the UPrep campus can watch the UPrep 360° Virtual Campus Tour here.
+Families can also find out about info sessions on the events section of our admission page, or sign up for in-person open houses and family campus tours through Ravenna, our web-based admission portal.

 2. Explore Each School in Many Ways

-Families often say a school tour gives them a gut feeling, yet we have found it is best to explore each school beyond the singular tour experience.
+Families often say a campus tour gives them a gut feeling, which I find to be true, yet I have found it is best to explore each school beyond the singular tour experience.
 Through in-person events and school websites, prospective families can fully investigate each private school.
-At UPrep events, attendees can learn about the Middle School, the Upper School, the College Counseling Office, Global and Outdoor Education Programs, our Athletics Program, and more.
-Families can learn more about school communities through watching videos and reading blogs.
+At UPrep events, attendees can learn about the Middle School, the High School, the College Counseling Office, the Global and Outdoor Education Program, our Athletics Program, our challenging Academic Program and much more.
+Families can learn more about school communities by watching videos and reading blogs.
 Learn more about UPrep on our blog, in the UPrep Magazine, and on our YouTube and Instagram pages.

 3. Get to Know the Ravenna Admission System